Cyberlaw things to know

 - Lots of organizations and individuals use cyberspace to try to influence what we think and do: True False

-- How do we become resistant to propaganda, misinformation, disinformation, and conspiracy theories?
+- How do we become resistant to propaganda, misinformation, disinformation, and conspiracy theories? (choose one)

 - Just Google it and follow the top results like a sheep follows the shepherd.